VamoK/Timesheet-API/README.md

 - **Automatic Time Tracking**: Record start and stop times effortlessly with a click of a button.
 - **Project-Based Organization**: Input the project name or description, and the API handles the rest.
 - **Automated Calculations**: The API calculates the total hours spent on a project automatically.
 - **Database Storage**: All tracked data is securely stored in the database for easy retrieval.
-- **Downloadable Timesheets**: Export your timesheets as CSV files for reporting or record-keeping.

 ## How It Works
 1. Enter the project name or description.